Open Fracture Management, ABOS Oral Boards Preparation

 Clinical Scenario

-A 22-year-old right-hand-dominant male is brought to the trauma bay after a high-speed motorcycle collision.
-He was wearing a helmet but no lower extremity protection.
-He is hemodynamically stable.
-ATLS primary survey is intact.
-On secondary survey, the right leg has a 6 cm wound over the anterior tibia with exposed bone visible, gross contamination with road debris, and active bleeding controlled with direct pressure.
-The foot is warm with palpable dorsalis pedis pulse but diminished posterior tibial pulse.
-Sensation is intact in all distributions.
-Compartments are soft.
-There is significant soft tissue stripping with periosteal exposure extending beyond the wound margins.
+This is a 22-year-old male brought to the trauma bay after a high-speed motorcycle collision.
+He was helmeted but had no lower extremity protection.
+He was hemodynamically stable.
+ATLS primary survey was intact.
+On secondary survey, the right leg had a 6-centimeter wound over the anterior tibia with exposed bone, gross contamination with road debris, and active bleeding controlled with direct pressure.
+The foot was warm with a palpable dorsalis pedis pulse but a diminished posterior tibial pulse.
+Sensation was intact.
+Compartments were soft.
+There was significant soft tissue stripping with periosteal exposure extending beyond the wound edges.

-AP and lateral radiographs reveal a comminuted tibial shaft fracture with a butterfly fragment and approximately 2 cm of bone loss at the fracture site.
-The fibula is fractured at the same level.
-There is no proximal or distal articular involvement.
+AP and lateral radiographs showed a comminuted tibial shaft fracture with a butterfly fragment and approximately 2 centimeters of bone loss.
+The fibula was fractured at the same level.
+No articular involvement proximally or distally.

 What Examiners Look For